Supreme Court Decision Delivers Blow To Workers' Rights

 "The policy may be debatable but the law is clear: Congress has instructed that arbitration agreements like those before us must be enforced as written," Gorsuch writes.
 "While Congress is of course always free to amend this judgment, we see nothing suggesting it did so in the NLRA — much less that it manifested a clear intention to displace the Arbitration Act.
 Because we can easily read Congress's statutes to work in harmony, that is where our duty lies."

 Justice Ruth Bader Ginsburg, writing for the four dissenters, called the majority opinion "egregiously wrong."
-She said the 1925 arbitration law came well before federal labor laws and should not cover these arm-twisted, "take-it-or-leave it" provisions that employers are now insisting on.
+She said the 1925 arbitration law came well before federal labor laws and should not cover these "arm-twisted," "take-it-or-leave it" provisions that employers are now insisting on.

+She noted that workers' claims are usually small, and many workers fear retaliation.
+For these reasons, she said, relatively few workers avail themselves of the arbitration option.
+On the other hand, these problems are largely by a class-action suit brought in court on behalf of many employees.

-The inevitable result, she warned, is that there will be huge underenforcement of federal and state statutes designed to advance the well-being of workers.
+The inevitable result of Monday's decision, she warned, will be huge underenforcement of federal and state laws designed to advance the well-being of vulnerable workers.
+It is up to Congress, she added, to correct the court's action.

-"[T]he edict that employees with wage and hours claims may seek relief only one-by-one does not come from Congress," Ginsburg writes.
-"It is the result of take-it-or-leave-it labor contracts harking back to the type called 'yellow dog,' and of the readiness of this Court to enforce those unbargained-for agreements.
-The FAA demands no such suppression of the right of workers to take concerted action for their 'mutual aid or protection.'"

-She urged Congress to correct the court's elevation of the arbitration act over workers' rights.
+In his oral announcement, Gorsuch took the unusual step of elaborately rebutting Ginsburg's dissent, which is five pages longer than the majority's opinion.

 The ruling came in three cases — potentially involving tens of thousands of nonunion employees — brought against Ernst & Young LLP, Epic Systems Corp. and Murphy Oil USA Inc.

 Each required its individual employees, as a condition of employment, to waive their rights to join a class-action suit.
-In all three cases, employees tried to sue together, maintaining that the amounts they could obtain in individual lawsuits were dwarfed by the legal fees they would have to pay as individuals to bring their cases under the private arbitration procedures required by the company.
+In all three cases, employees tried to sue together, maintaining that the amounts they could obtain in individual arbitration were dwarfed by the legal fees they would have to pay.
+Ginsburg's dissent noted that a typical Ernst & Young employee would likely have to spend $200,000 to recover only about $1,900 in overtime pay.

 The employees contended that their right to collective action is guaranteed by the National Labor Relations Act.
 The employers countered that they are entitled to ban collective legal action under the Federal Arbitration Act, which was enacted in 1925 to reverse the judicial hostility to arbitration at the time.

+Yale Law professor Judith Resnick observed that the decision applies to all manner of class actions.
+"What this says is that when you buy something, use something, or work for someone, that entity can require you to waive your right to use public courts," she noted.

+Cornell University labor law professor Angela Cornell expects the number of these litigation waivers to skyrocket now.
+"What we see is the privatization of our justice system," she said.

-A study by the left-leaning Economic Policy Institute shows that 56 percent of nonunion private-sector employees are currently subject to mandatory individual arbitration procedures under the 1925 Federal Arbitration Act, which allows employers to bar collective legal actions by employees.
+A study by the left-leaning Economic Policy Institute shows that 56 percent of nonunion private sector employees are currently subject to mandatory individual arbitration procedures under the 1925 Federal Arbitration Act, which allows employers to bar collective legal actions by employees.

 The court's decision means that tens of millions of private nonunion employees will be barred from suing collectively over the terms of their employment.